danielpeter/specfem3d/C_troubleshooting.md

 FAQ
 ---

-<span>configuration fails:</span>
+configuration fails:
 Examine the log file ’config.log’.
 It contains detailed informations.
-In many cases, the paths to these specific compiler commands F90, CC and MPIF90 will not be correct if \`./configure\` fails.
+In many cases, the paths to these specific compiler commands F90, CC and MPIF90 will not be correct if ‘./configure‘ fails.

 Please make sure that you have a working installation of a Fortran compiler, a C compiler and an MPI implementation.
 You should be able to compile this little program code: